Agents record when a protection module rule or condition is triggered (this is known

 Export events

-You can export displayed events to a CSV file.
-(Paging is ignored, all pages will
+You can export displayed events to a CSV file (paging is ignored, all pages are exported).

-be exported.)
-You have the option of exporting the displayed list or the selected
+You have the option of exporting the displayed list or the selected items.

 Improve logging performance

-Here are some suggestions to help maximize the performance of event collection:
+You can do the following to improve the performance of event collection:

 - Reduce or disable log collection for computers that are not of interest.